Private Provider Information

 - Services to be performed.

-- Fee Owner acknowledgement.
+- Fee Owner acknowledgment.

 - Proof of insurance.

 A private provider may perform building code inspection services on a building project under this section only if the private provider maintains insurance for professional liability covering all services performed as a private provider.
 Such insurance shall have minimum policy limits of $1 million per occurrence and $2 million in the aggregate for any project with a construction cost of $5 million or less and $2 million per occurrence and $4 million in the aggregate for any project with a construction cost of over $5 million.
 Nothing in this section limits the ability of a fee owner to require additional insurance or higher policy limits.
 For these purposes, the term “construction cost” means the total cost of building construction as stated in the building permit application.
-If the private provider chooses to secure claims-made coverage to fulfill this requirement, the private provider must also maintain coverage for a minimum of 5 years subsequent to the performance of building code inspection services.
+If the private provider chooses to secure claims-made coverage to fulfill this requirement, the private provider must also maintain coverage for a minimum of 5 years after the performance of building code inspection services.
 The insurance required under this subsection shall be written only by insurers authorized to do business in this state with a minimum A.M.
 Best’s rating of A. Before providing building code inspection services within a local building official’s jurisdiction, a private provider must provide to the local building official a certificate of insurance evidencing that the coverage required under this subsection are in force.

-Private Provider Plan Compliance Affidavit
+Private Provider Compliance Form